a copy of our full letter explaining the reasons for our objection

 The visual impact from multistorey buildings may reach far into South Downs NP and impact the surrounding heritage,

-Noise and light pollution will impact on nature and locals.
 Furthermore, there is concern that an outline planning permission once granted will take control away from local councils when further changes to the plans are made in the future.

 It appears that the plans do not conform with the 2013 Local Plan, nor the Carbon Neutrality Action Plan.
 It is contrary to the WCCs and the Church of England’s Carbon Net Zero 2030 target as well as the UK Government’s Net Zero Development Plan.
 It also contradicts Winchester’s recently announced Nature Emergency.